 Use your imagination and a few simple supplies to make a painting of the galaxy.
 Download our free printable art project and template below to get started!

 Salt is a handy product that can absorb moisture from its environment.
-Its ability to absorb water is what makes salt a good preservative.
-This property of absorption is called hygroscopic
+This ability to absorb water makes salt a good preservative.
+This property of absorption is called hygroscopic.

 Is sugar hygroscopic like salt?
 Why not try sugar on your watercolor painting for a fun science experiment and compare the results!